vrchatapi/vrchatapi-csharp/src/README.md

 The following example code authenticates you with the API, fetches your join-date, and prints the name of a world.

+If you don't have two-factor authentication set up on your account, scroll below to see how to use email authentication.

 ```cs
 using System;
 using VRChat.API.Client;